The Georgia Bulldogs were the champions of college football in 2021.

 And they were champions of the NFL draft in 2022.

-The NFL switched to a seven-round draft format in 1994.
-The Texas Longhorns own the all-time record with 17 players selected in the 12-round 1984 draft.
+The NFL switched to a seven-round format in 1994.
+The Texas Longhorns had 17 players selected in the 12-round 1984 draft.

 Another four Georgia products were picked on Day 2.
 Wide receiver George Pickens (Steelers) and running back James Cook (Bills) came off the board in the second round, while linebackers Nakobe Dean (Eagles) and Channing Tindall (Dolphins) were scooped up in Round 3.